KITMAVV/Readmavv/README.md

 > _This list **may** be updated over time._

 ⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘
-## 🚧 Project Status 🟢
+## 🚧 Project Status 🟡

-- Currently: Active development
+- Currently: Paused due to problem with library

 ⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘